canonical/sdkcraft/docs/explanation/sdks/interfaces/content-interface.rst

 - Sets its :samp:`interface` type to :samp:`content`,
   which makes it a content interface plug

-- Points the :samp:`target` directory *inside the workshop* to :file:`/home/workshop/go/pkg/mod/`;
+- Points the :samp:`target` directory
+  to :file:`/home/workshop/go/pkg/mod/`
+  *inside the workshop*;
-  it will be mounted to a file directory on the host system that `Workshop`_ designates at run-time
+  a directory on the host system that |project_markup| designates at run-time will be mounted to it

 Overall, the intent of this declaration is